 What Beaverton Arborists Do...

-Leaf removal is an important part of City landscaping to avoid slippery sidewalks and flooded street drains.
+Leaf removal is an important part of city landscaping to avoid slippery sidewalks and flooded street drains.
 City crews sweep and shovel up as much as possible, but it's important for Beaverton residents to do their part; please avoid blowing/raking leaves into the public paths and streets.
-Deposit leaves into the yard debris bin provided by Waste Management and take advantage of Beaverton's Leaf disposal services See leaf disposal dates.
+Deposit leaves into the yard debris bin provided by Waste Management, or take advantage of Beaverton's leaf disposal services every fall.
+Stay tuned for 2017 schedule.

 What About Your Street Trees?

 Homeowners and business owners are responsible for the maintenance of street trees located within the right-of-way adjacent to their properties.
 For proper maintenance techniques, review our helpful tips on this page.
 Still have questions?
-Don't hesitate to call Beaverton Urban Forestry (phone numbers above) and check out our tree planting/pruning/removal link.
+Don't hesitate to call Beaverton Urban Forestry (phone numbers above).
+Learn more about tree planting, pruning and removal.

 All trees shall be healthy grown nursery stock, be a minimum of one and one-half inch caliper at six inches above ground level, and be at least eight to ten feet high.
 All trees shall have a single straight trunk, a well-developed leader with tops and roots characteristic of the species cultivar or variety.
 All trees must be free of insects, diseases, mechanical injury, and other objectionable features when planted.